 Since a romantic dinner is not just something for Valentine’s Day, I actually have a whole article of suggestions.
 Obviously, book well in advance for the commercial locations.

 Many restaurants will have Valentine’s Day offers, of course.
-Last time out, for example, the Donauturm viewing platform had special options available in its tower café and restaurant that included a performance by Classic Sound Vienna.
+Last time out, for example, the Donauturm viewing platform had special options available in its tower café and restaurant.

 Dinner and a concert?